docknetwork/planning/rfc/0003-schema.md

 Notice how the `credentialSubject` section has `emailAddress` and `alumniOf` as its schema in `credentialSchema` requires those 2 fields.
 If a credential has multiple subjects, each subject should conform to the schema (after popping out the `id`).

-### Specifying the type of fields not defined in the schema
+### Example: Specifying the type of fields not defined in the schema

 The schema can allow for fields not defined in the schema but with certain restrictions using `additionalProperties`
 ```json